fhollenbach/Pols621_2020/index.md

   - Paler, Laura.
 2013. "__Keeping the Public Purse: An Experiment in Windfalls, Taxes, and the Incentives to Restrain Government.__" American Political Science Review 104(7): 706-725.
   - Grossman, Guy, and Michelitch, Kristin.
 2018. "__Information Dissemination, Competitive Pressure, and Politician Performance between Elections: A Field Experiment in Uganda.__" American Political Science Review.
 112(2): 280–301.
   - Raffler, Pia.
 2018. "__Does Political Oversight of the Bureaucracy Increase Accountability?
 Field Experimental Evidence from an Electoral Autocracy.__".
 Working Paper. [link](http://piaraffler.com/wp-content/uploads/2018/09/Raffler_Political-Oversight.pdf)
+  - Gottlieb, Jessica.
+2016. "__Greater Expectations?
+A Field Experiment to Improve Accountability in Mali.__" American Journal of Political Science.
+60(1): 143-157.

 Additional Readings:

   - MMSS Chapter 7